 Professional photo of Dr. Rachael St.Claire, licensed psychologist, in Colorado.

+I provide evidence-based psychotherapy for adults across the lifespan through secure telehealth throughout Colorado, including the Denver metro area, Boulder, Colorado Springs, and Fort Collins.
 I specialize in treating anxiety, chronic worry and rumination, OCD, depression, and the emotional challenges associated with major life transitions and chronic illness.
-My work supports adults seeking greater clarity, stability, and a more flexible and meaningful relationship with their inner experience.

-Areas Of Specialization
+Areas of Specialization

 Anxiety Disorders & High-Functioning Anxiety